raqibzzz/car-price-prediction/README.md

 # Car Price Prediction

-A simple machine learning project that predicts car prices based on brand, year, and kilometers.
+A simple machine learning project that predicts car prices in Canadian dollars (CAD) based on brand, year, and kilometers.

 ## Project Overview